aaronkw/MetaSRA-pipeline/disbatch/README.md

 to  submit the disBatch job to Slurm.

-You may need to change the script to ask for a different set of Slurm resources and/or use different disBatch taskfile other than 'disB_tasks_all`.
+You may need to change the script to request a different set of Slurm resources and/or use different disBatch taskfile other than 'disB_tasks_all`.